bonanitech/blog/_posts/2018-03-12-three-different-approaches-for-grouping-light-entities-in-home-assistant.md

 title:  "3 different ways to group light entities in Home Assistant"
 date:   2018-03-12 21:00:00 -0400
 tags: home-assistant
+permalink: /three-different-approaches-for-grouping-light-entities-in-home-assistant/
 ---

 I have three LIFX bulbs in a room, two in a ceiling fixture and one in a floor lamp.
-At first (months ago) I was controlling each bulb individually in the [Home Assistant🔗](https://home-assistant.io) [frontend🔗](https://home-assistant.io/components/frontend/), it was kinda annoying because any change in one of the ceiling fixture light bulbs should be manually replicated to the other one.
+At first (months ago) I was controlling each bulb individually in the [Home Assistant](https://home-assistant.io) [frontend](https://home-assistant.io/components/frontend/), it was kinda annoying because any change in one of the ceiling fixture light bulbs should be manually replicated to the other one.
 Then I realized it would be much better to control them using groups.

 <br />

 ## Group

-The original way to group entities was by using the [Group component🔗](https://home-assistant.io/components/group/).
+The original way to group entities was by using the [Group component](https://home-assistant.io/components/group/).
 Code and resulting card below.

 <br />